Lyon004/Lyon004/README.md

 ## Hi there 👋

-# 💫 About Me: Data enthusiast with a passion for urban analytics.
+# 💫 Data enthusiast with a passion for urban analytics.